benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
+_[9 minutes]_

 - So because of all of those issues
   * React 15 migrated to ES classes (in April 2016) & ditched mixins support
   * And it was kind of a big deal
-- Technically you could still do mixins in React 15
-  * Because `createClass` still existed in React 15
-  * But there was even an official blog post entitled _Mixins Considered Harmful_
+  * There was even an official blog post entitled _Mixins Considered Harmful_
-  * And then it was officially deprecated in React `15.5.0`
-  * And moved to its own package called `create-react-class`
-  * It was completely removed in React 16
 - So w/o mixins we needed a new strategy for solving this problem
   * Of sharing stateful, non-visual logic
 - The next pattern that became popular was higher-order components (HOCs)
   * The pattern was first created way back in React 0.13 (in February 2015)
-  * But they surged in popularity with mixins gone
+  * But it was popularized by Dan Abramov before he even started working at Facebook

 /////
 <!-- .slide: data-background="url(../../img/mixins-hooks/russian-nesting-dolls-julia-kadel-YmULswIbc3I-unsplash.jpg) no-repeat center" data-background-size="cover" -->